sunxfancy/LLVMCodeRunner/AliasAnalysis/readme.md

 Alias analysis driven transformations：

 * -adce pass, which implements Aggressive Dead Code Elimination uses the AliasAnalysis interface to delete calls to functions that do not have side-effects and are not used.
+Actually after reading the source code, this pass would call alias analysis anymore.

 * -licm pass implements various Loop Invariant Code Motion related transformations.
 It uses the AliasAnalysis interface for several different transformations

 * -gvn, -memcpyopt, and -dse passes
 These passes use AliasAnalysis information to reason about loads and stores.